 - Oil splatters when you’re cooking is not good either.
 Once it splatters on your face or on any of your trigger areas, wash it off with your cleanser so the fungal acne won’t thrive on it.

 - If you happen to have a lot of on your chin and mouth area, be careful with eating oily foods.
 Better yet, try to avoid it altogether.
-This will save you so much headache in the future.
+This will save you so many headaches in the future.

 - Check your toothpaste.
 Sometimes, the fluoride on your toothpaste is causing the issue.
 Find something that is fluoride-free.